Find Affordable College Courses

 61 Yearly Graduations

 The most popular school in the United States for textile engineering students seekinga master's degree is North Carolina State University.
 Each year, around 36,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 61 people received their master's degree in textile engineering from NC State.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 77% were women.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+During the most recent year for which we have data, 61 people received their master's degree in textile engineering from NC State.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+Data shows that NC State graduates that hold this degree go on to make a median salary of $63,645.

 #2